openSUSE/news-o-o/_posts/2011-09-03-opensuse-weekly-news-issue-191-is-out.markdown

 In the last two weeks 457 package checkins were done for openSUSE:Factory.
-The legal queue is very small and contains only 7 packages including two large packages: chromium which might end in Factory and LibreOffice 3.4 - with a large tarball instead of many smaller ones.Ã½ LibreOffice has 110.000 files, so the legal review will take some time.
+The legal queue is very small and contains only 7 packages including two large packages: chromium which might end in Factory and LibreOffice 3.4 - with a large tarball instead of many smaller ones.ý LibreOffice has 110.000 files, so the legal review will take some time.
 Out of the 457 package checkins, I'll only highlight a few below.
 Quite a few package checkins were to fix build failures from the --no-copy-dt-needed change and on improving systemd support in openSUSE. (...)

-â€
+”